 The Testbed currently hosts over 100 GBytes of data for validation of SMAP mission output.
 Sources of these data sets include in-situ, airborne, and spaceborne instruments.
 The testbed hosts a collection of data from the European Soil Moisture Ocean Salinity (SMOS) mission that are used for SMAP algorithm development and validation.

 The SMAP team employs the testbed to implement and evaluate alternative algorithmic approaches.
-Several prototypes of soil moisture retrieval algorithms based on radar data, radiometer data, and combined radar/radiometer data are in progress.
-Current versions of these algorithms can ingest simulated data sets as well as data collected from field validation campaigns.
+Current versions of these algorithms can ingest multiple versions of data sets as well as data collected from field validation campaigns.

 Multiple ancillary data sets required for processing reside on the testbed.
 Output data products are converted to the HDF5 standard format that SMAP will use for distributed data products.
-Model data sets that contain simulated SMAP Data Products in standard HDF5 will be made available to potential users early in the software development phase.
+Model data sets that contain SMAP Data Products in standard HDF5 can be made available to potential users in the software development phase.

-The testbed architecture currently includes a test version of a distribution portal.
+The testbed architecture currently includes a distribution portal.
 The portal provides access to a subset of the SMAP data products that reside on the testbed.
 Current access to the portal is limited to members of the SMAP Science Team.
-Over time, access to the portal will expand to selected individuals who can demonstrate that they can make effective use of SMAP data products during data system implementation.
-Early distribution of these data products to the research community will enable the development of applications that employ SMAP Data Products well before launch.